The Gaggia Classic Pro has a devoted following – is this espresso machine worth it?

 You can trust Homes & Gardens.
 Our expert reviewers spend hours testing and comparing the latest products, helping you choose the best for you.
 Find out more about how we test.

-The Gaggia costs under $500, so it's a great price, but there are plenty of automatic machines which are featured on our best espresso machines roundup.
+The Gaggia costs under $500, so it's a great price, but there are plenty of other decent automatic machines that are featured on our best espresso machines roundup.
 If you're looking for something that will make great coffee with minimal faff, make sure you've evaluated your options first.

 Specifications